GPS Tracker Installation: OBD2 and Hardwired Setup - Traxelio

 5

-Wait for the tracker to appear on your map (may take 2-5 minutes)
+Wait for the tracker to appear on your map after it connects

 5